inanna-malick/akka-streams-example/README.md

 ```

-We're also going to need to calculate wordcounts and write them to some store, ideally saving up comments to avoid an IO operation per comment.
+We're also going to need to calculate word counts and write them to some store, ideally saving up comments to avoid an IO operation per comment.

 ```scala
 val persistBatch: Duct[Comment, Int] =